trulsbv/trulsbv.github.io/src/routes/README.md

 # Routing Structure
+The router is created programmatically in `Router.tsx` and consumed by `App.tsx`.
 This project uses a hierarchical routing structure where routing logic is organized by feature/page sections.

 ## Structure